michael105/minilib/doc/minilib.md

                (quick) shell sort routine
               following the tradition, this isn't exactly a quicksort algorithm, albite named quicksort.
-              It is a shell sort implementation, originally done by Ray Gardner, 5/90.
+              It is a shell sort implementation, originally done by Ray Gardner, 5/90;
+              which in turn I found within musl.
-               (src/qsort.c: 56)
+               (src/qsort.c: 57)

 rand           unsigned int rand();